Microneedling - Everything You Need to Know

 Not really.
 You can go back to your day right away, as long as you don’t mind the redness.

-The micro-injuries will close up within 7 days after each session, but to make sure the skin is totally healed, further sessions should be booked at least 3 weeks apart, ideally 4-6 weeks.
+The micro-injuries will close up within a few days after each session depending on treatment intensity, but to make sure the skin’s internal processes have time to roll out, further sessions should be booked at least 3 weeks apart, ideally 4-6 weeks.

 The skin will start turning red as soon as halfway through the session, and the healing process starts virtually right afterwards.
 Here’s what you can expect in the week after the procedure: